Beginners Guide to Painting Diecast

 - When applying decals, apply a clear coat over the decal to ensure the decal can not come off.

-- The work around is to wait several days to apply clear
+- Wait several days for Molotow to cure well then apply clear

 - Apply a clear coat, then, Chrome.
 (My preferred practice)